Early Learning (ELC)

 We strongly believe and actively promote the importance of the early childhood years in laying the foundation for ongoing learning and wellbeing.

-We promote equity and value the diversity that students bring to the Barbara Tolson Centre.
+We promote equity and value the diversity that students bring to the Early Learning Centre.

-The Barbara Tolson Centre offers choice and opportunity to play, explore, develop relationships and engage with life’s joys and complexities.
+The Early Learning Centre offers choice and opportunity to play, explore, develop relationships and engage with life’s joys and complexities.

 Wellbeing in our Early Learning Program is founded on these principles and students are encouraged to understand the ideas of ‘being, becoming and belonging’.